 More than 3,300 mudflows of which 85% are associated with storm activity has been registered in Uzbekistan between 1900-2013.
 Approximately 83% of the mudflow occurred in the months between March to July.
-Fergana valley alone has experience more than 44% of such mudflow events in the past.
-More than 90% of all recorded mudflows were associated with extreme precipitation events, hail and sleet, whereas 6% of mudflow episodes were observed during intensive snowmelt events induced by respective temperature and precipitation changes.
+Fergana valley alone has experienced more than 44% of such mudflow events in the past.
+More than 90 % of all recorded mudflows were associated with extreme precipitation events, hail, and sleet, whereas 6 % of mudflow episodes were observed during intensive snowmelt events induced by respective temperature and precipitation changes.

-Climate model projections (CMIP5-based) revealed that mudflow generating large-scale circulation flows will increase by up to 5% to the end of the century for Uzbekistan (Mamadjanova & Leckebusch, 2022).
-Moreover, third UNFCCC national report of Uzbekistan3 have also confirmed the increase of precipitation induced natural hazards such as mudflows to be 4 times more in the country by 2080.
-Two significant mudslide events have been reported, one in the Ferghana Valley in the Namagan Region in 2021 and the other earlier this year in Samarkand, Navoi and Qashgadarya regions.
+Climate model projections (CMIP5-based) revealed that mudflow generating large-scale circulation flows will increase by up to 5% by the end of the century for Uzbekistan (Mamadjanova & Leckebusch, 2022).
+Moreover, the third UNFCCC national report of Uzbekistan have also confirmed the increase of precipitation-induced natural hazards such as mudflows to be 4 times more in the country by 2080.
+Two significant mudslide events have been reported, one in the Fergana Valley in the Namangan Region in 2021 and the other earlier this year in Samarkand, Navoi and Qashgadarya regions.

-As shown in Figure 28, most of the transmission lines and substations are situated in either none or low rainfall-induced landslide hazard zones.
+As shown in Figure 28, most substations are situated in either none or low rainfall-induced landslide hazard zones.
 The spatial pattern for this landslide dataset resembles very much the spatial pattern of the recorded mudflow events in Uzbekistan (Mamadjanova et al., 2018).
-However, the transmission lines in the region Fergana, Andizhan, Samarkand and Surkhadarya could potentially be impacted by landslides in the future - depending on the extent and magnitude of landslide.
+However, substations in the Fergana, Andizhan, Samarkand and Surkhadarya provinces could potentially be impacted by landslides in the future - depending on the extent and magnitude of the landslide.
 Projected increases in temperature are likely to increase the liquid fraction of precipitation; given the high mountainous region in the northeast and southeast part of the country, there is a medium to high rainfall-induced landslide hazard.